hstarmans/pcb-motor/readme.md

 # PCB Motors

-Packages that allows you to generate a PCB motor for KiCad using Python
+Packages to generate a PCB motor, Carl Bugeja style, for KiCad using Python

 ## History